satlawa/walter_group_assignment/README.md

 3. Python/Jupyter environment

 ### Whats next
-1. To get started please fork this project into your github repository
+1. To get started please `fork` this project into your github repository (it should be public)
-2. Clone the forked project from your account into your local environment
+2. `Clone` the forked project from your account into your local environment
-3. Open the notebook `Coding_Assessment_Walter_Group.ipynb` in your local environment using Jupyter Notebook
+3. Open the notebook `Coding_Assessment_Walter_Group.ipynb` in your local environment using `Jupyter Notebook`
-4. Solve the challenges, you should be able to finish it within **3-5 hours** (If you just finished the school, it may take longer.
-We will decide case by case, no pressure).
+4. Solve the challenges!
+You should be able to finish it within **3-5 hours** (If it takes longer, no worries, we will decide case by case).
-5. Once finished, commit and push your final solution with the commit message "FINISHED" ( `git add -A && git commit -m "FINISHED"`)
+5. Once finished, commit and push your final solution to your *own* repository with the commit message **"FINISHED"** ( `git add -A && git commit -m "FINISHED"`)
+6. Send us an email with the link to your repository

+If you have any question, don't hesitate and ask

 #### PLEASE NOTE
 This is **not** a kaggle competition.
 The results of your model won't be rankend against the others.